st-tu-dresden/inloop/README.md

     # bootstrap the development environment and load it
     make devenv && source .venvs/py3*/bin/activate

-    # run and monitor 'django-admin runserver', 'redis-server' and 'django-admin run_huey'
+    # run and monitor the development webserver and workers
     honcho start

-The development webserver now runs at <http://127.0.0.1:8000>.
+The webserver now runs at <http://127.0.0.1:8000>.
 Exit `honcho` with `Ctrl-C`.

 ### Test suite